-I have been wanting to try growing my own garlic for some time now.
+I had been wanting to try growing my own garlic for some time.
 Not only do I cook regularly with fresh garlic and we eat a lot of it ourselves, I also supplement our chickens' diet with fresh minced garlic as well as add whole cloves to their water.
-For more on using garlic to keep your chickens healthy READ HERE.
+So we go through quite a bit of garlic.

 Several years ago, I finally gave it a try - and I'm hooked!
 It turns out garlic is pretty easy to grow.
-You just basically stick a clove in the ground in the fall (5-6 weeks before the first expected frost) and in the spring you'll have grown an entire bulb.
+You just basically stick a clove in the ground in the fall (5-6 weeks before the first expected frost in your area) and in the spring you'll have grown an entire bulb.
 Okay, it's not quite that easy, but almost!
-And the best part is that for the most part, insects leave it alone as do rabbits and moles.
+And the best part is that, for the most part, insects leave it alone as do deer, rabbits and moles.

-Fall planting (with an early summer harvest) is recommended for the largest, tastiest bulbs, but in the South you can plant in February/March as well and harvest in the late fall.
+Fall planting with an early summer harvest is recommended for the largest, tastiest bulbs, but in the South you can plant in February/March as well and harvest in the late fall.
 (Planting should be done early enough in the fall to give the cloves time to sprout some roots before winter sets in.)

-In the spring, when the shoots start to poke through the ground, you can remove any remaining mulch.
-In late spring, start to snap off any 'scapes', the thin curly stems that grow from the center of the clove.
-They drain energy needed to grow the new bulb.
+In the spring, when the green shoots start to poke through the ground, you can remove any remaining mulch.
+In late spring, start to snap off any 'scapes' that appear.
+They are the thin curly stems that grow up from the center of the clove and drain energy needed to grow the new bulb.
 Don't toss them!
 They're delicious cut into short lengths and tossed into a searing hot cast iron skillet with some olive oil, salt and pepper.

 The garlic is ready to harvest when the leaves turn yellowish-brown and are starting to fall over.
-Using your fingers or a small rake or trowel, carefully dig up the bulbs and be sure to save the largest cloves to replant the following fall.
+Using your fingers or a small rake or trowel, carefully dig up the bulbs.

 6/11/2013 Update: I just harvested my first garlic bulb!
 Mid-June, maybe a bit early because it's kind of small, but still, I'm impressed!
 I grew a whole bulb from just one clove!
 And it was super easy!
 It smells SO good!
 So much more pungent and fresher than store bought.
 I'll leave the others for a few more weeks before I harvest them, but we'll enjoy this bulb now!